Plan a vacation full of sea, sun, and Hollywood fun this Los Angeles Spring Break 2020.

 You can relax on the sand, go for a quick swim (if you’re brave enough to handle cold water), or stroll or bike along the waterfront paths.

 Looking for something more thrilling and more classically vacation-esque?
-Harken to your inner child (or appease the actual kids) with a visit to Pacific Park.
+Hark back to your childhood (or appease the actual kids) with a visit to Pacific Park.
 It’s an old-school amusement park with an unbeatable waterfront location that offers classic rides, games, and treats.

-Getting In: Admission to Pacific Park is included with the Go Los Angeles® Card.
+Getting In: Admission to Pacific Park is included with the Go Los Angeles pass.

 Explore Griffith Park